 And then there was George Floyd.
 The chillingly silent explosion we had all been waiting for.
 That tragic, horrific, damn near 9-minute bomb that blew up in our faces as we just watched.
 Say what you want, but we all watched.
 For whatever reason, we watched.
 We saw that clock ticking, and we watched.
 We heard that fear, and we watched.
 BOOM.
 The whole world heard that explosion, but this time, the world was not turning away.

 For a while, the planet was engulfed in conversation about Black lives.
 Not only through marches, but also via dialogue, history lessons, context, perspectives, think pieces, and…wait for it, Juneteenth.
-Yep, right there in the middle of all this turmoil, were groups of people talking about Juneteenth.
+Yep, right there in the middle of all this turmoil, there were groups of people talking about Juneteenth.

 My mother-in-law blames it on socialization.
 According to her, Americans are not wired to learn lessons easily.
 It takes a lot, but once we move the needle, it tends to stay moved.
 Today there are national talks about Juneteenth, as well as different states recognizing the date as important in the history and context of the USA’s racial past.